junxit/us-congress-bills-110/derived/amendments.md

 | Removed | `combinations` |
 | Inserted | `consortia` |

-### 20 U.S.C. § 1123
+### 20 U.S.C. § 1130-1

 > Section 612 (20 U.S.C.
-1130–1) is amended by striking “combination” each place it appears and inserting “consortium”.
+1130–1) is further amended by striking “combination” each place it appears and inserting “consortium”.

 | | |
 |---|---|